othree/csp/README.md

 ```

-The data structure of directives is based on how to parse CSP section in the [Content Security Policy Level 3][p]
+The data structure of directives is based on how to parse CSP section in the [Content Security Policy Level 3][p].

+Data structure in TypeScript notation:

 ```
 type Directive = {